Acorn221/RHUL-Final-Year-Project/the-definitive-todo-list.md

 ## Markscheme Checklist

-- [ ] Literature Review and Background Reading (15%): Description and critical analysis of relevant background material from books, research papers or the web.
-Analysis of existing systems that solve similar tasks;
 - [ ] Contents and Knowledge (20%): Description of relevant theory - whether mathematical, algorithmic, hardware or software oriented.
 Also adequate chapters on development and Software Engineering;
 - [ ] Critical analysis and Discussion (10%): A discussion of actual project achievements and how successful the project was.
 Clear evidence of reflection on the project process, its difficulties, successes and future enhancements.
 Any conclusions or results analysed or discussed appropriately;
 - [ ] Technical Decision-Making (10%): Are important (technical) decisions well made and argued?
 This includes good design decisions, choice or development of algorithms, scope of the project.